 Educational Programs Offered Through the Fund

 Donations to the Fund are also used to establish educational programs that promote or build awareness around key areas of focus designated by the Fund.
-This year, ACHE’s Fund for Innovation in Healthcare Leadership presents the following two educational programs to prepare leaders for the changing healthcare environment.
+This year, ACHEs Fund for Innovation in Healthcare Leadership presents the following two educational programs to prepare leaders for the changing healthcare environment.

-In conjunction with the New York Cluster
+In conjunction with the Washington, D.C.
+Cluster

-In conjunction with the San Diego Cluster
+In conjunction with the Salt Lake City Cluster

 ACHE Executive Program scholarships are underwritten in part by Toshiba America Medical Systems, Inc.

 Read About The Fund's Other Programs:

 - “Palliative Care: Impact on Quality and Cost” by Jessica D. Squazzo; Healthcare Executive, January/February 2013 (PDF)

 - “The Ethics of Mission and Margin” by Nicole D. Voges; Healthcare Executive, September/October 2012 (PDF)